kamathhrishi/MyWebsite/Projects.markdown

 <img height="200px" width="200px" src="https://github.com/kamathhrishi/Weakly-Supervised-Street-Text-Detection/raw/main/art/3.jpg">
 </center>
 <br/>

+<p>Trained a Convolutional Neural Network for segmentation and localisation using dataset labelled by charecter detection network</p>

 - Used Pytorch, OpenCV and Pillow in Python
 - Trained a character agnostic text detector on Chars74K dataset along with images consisting of indoor/outdoor scenes without text.
 The character agnostic model is a alexnet network pretrained on imagenet.
 - Trained a street text localisation and detection Fully Convolutional Network(FCN) on the weakly supervised labelled dataset.
 The dataset was labelled by the character agnostic text detector